arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/README.md

-This repo lists guides on how to install LNbits on a phoenixd node on different VPS operating systems.
+This repo lists guides on how to install LNbits on a phoenixd node

 You will find two scenarios described